johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-webview-policies.md

   #### Description

   This policy configures the channel search kind for WebView2 applications.
-By default the channel search kind is 0, which is equivalent to the "Most Stable" search kind in the corresponding WebView2 API; This indicates that WebView2 environment creation should search for a release channel from the most to least stable: WebView2 Runtime, Beta, Dev, and Canary.
+By default the channel search kind is 0, which is equivalent to the "Most Stable" search kind in the corresponding WebView2 API; This policy indicates that WebView2 environment creation should search for a release channel from the most to least stable: WebView2 Runtime, Beta, Dev, and Canary.

 To reverse the default search order and use the "Least Stable" search kind, set this policy to 1.